Sierra Chart Does not Support External Service API Components

 - Another way to understand our position about in process API components is to consider how a web browser connects to a website.
 Does every website provide an API component?
 Of course not.
 Instead a web browser uses a network socket connection and uses the HTTP protocol.
 The specific implementation details of this is determined by the web browser and not by anyone else.
 Although the web browser will follow standards with its external interfaces to websites.
 But the internal implementation is as the web browser requires.

-The author of this document has 17 years of experience in this industry and working with API components.
-I can unequivocally say, that this practice of creating API components that run with an address space of another program, is a substandard concept in the case of an external Data or Trading service, out of date (although was never reasonable to begin with), is not helpful, is disorganized, promotes substandard interfacing to your systems because the user of the API has no control over the input-output model being used, absolutely extremely problematic for each and every one of the above reasons, and does not make any reasonable sense that we have ever seen.
+The author of this document has over 20 years of experience in this industry and working with API components.
+I can unequivocally say, that this practice of creating API components that run with an address space of another program, is a substandard concept in the case of an external Data or Trading service, out of date (although was never reasonable to begin with), is not helpful, is disorganized, promotes substandard interfacing to your systems because the user of the API has no control over the input-output model being used, absolutely extremely problematic for each and every one of the above reasons, and does not make any reasonable sense that we have ever seen and will never see.

 This is an open complaint about this practice.
 As we previously said, we are not supporting client-side API components any longer, if they run within the address space of a program.
 You need to recognize that you are an external service with systems located elsewhere on the Internet and what you are providing is a request and response based service and/or a streaming data service.